ypaulsussman/learning-log/src/pages/index.md

 - the GraphQL’s been modified without the slightest understanding of how that language actually works, or how to optimize it;
 - the styling roughly translates to “_import the lightest-weight columns-and-components library you can find, then write a bunch of contradictory overrides_”... woof.
 This list could go on.

-As for the content, I’m more concerned by its absence than by its quality: at this stage, it’s mostly distillations of books I’ve read or workshops I’ve attended, as opposed to actual engagement with them.
-[Bloom would not be pleased.](https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/)

 And yet.

 And yet, for all that, this blog **needs** to be (_at least hypothetically!_) visible to others, to force me to continue thinking about it, and contributing to it, and refining it.

-So, while the intent is not actually to help you, dear reader, or anyone else - it's purely selfish, to be a spur for my own extracurricular, professional, personal development - I do need you to exist, if only as a possibility.
+So, while the intent is not actually to help you, dear reader, or anyone else - it's purely selfish, to spur my own extracurricular, professional, personal development - I do need you to exist, if only as a possibility.

 A stick to the carrot of \${writing and coding for fun}.